oWretch/policy/README.md

 before they are merged into the main branch and deployed to the `Security` and `Intermediate Root` management groups.

+The assumption of the hierarchy is that the management group names meet the ALZ standard naming conventions.
+The name of the intermediate root group is prepended to the name of it's child management groups, separated with a hyphen.
+All the development groups are named with a `dev-` prefix.

 ### Management Group Changes

 If a customer has multiple tenants, the EPAC Development hierarchy could be